nerkarso/next-mantine-tailwind-example/README.md

 pnpm add @mantine/core @mantine/hooks @mantine/next @emotion/server @emotion/react
 ```

-3. Copy and paste the follwing files and folders into your project:
+3. Copy and paste the following files and folders into your project:

 ```sh
 pages/